Automating Computational Design with Generative AI: Future Directions

 Furthermore, the huge body of ongoing research in diffusion models will lead to improved models soon.
 An important topic in this fundamental area is their \textit{capability to correctly count elements} in the generated images \cite{Yang_2023_CVPR}.
 But, this still requires that the diffusion model has a good understanding of the semantics of the elements in a floor plan.
 If it does not know what symbol represents a door it will not be able to count it correctly.

-This lack of explicit semantic understanding is main limitation of diffusion models.
+This lack of explicit semantic understanding is a main limitation of diffusion models.
 Our experiments showed that it is possible to tune diffusion models to improve the results, but it is not currently feasible to remove all limitations and requires further \textit{research in semantic diffusion model encodings}.
-Related to that is the question of how we can decode the semantic encodings of the generated images.
-Approaches within the area of diffusion models are \textit{restoration models}, that for example allow to repair faces in generated images \cite{wang2021gfpgan}.
+Related to this is the question of how we can turn visual semantic encodings like we used in this paper back into valid plan symbols.
+Possible approaches within the area of diffusion models are \textit{restoration models}, that for example can repair faces in generated images \cite{wang2021gfpgan}.
+The models have a similar lack of semantic understanding about additional context, like the surrounding buildings or site planning.
+While our results in specifying specific shapes were promising, we did not evaluate the external environment.

-In relation to that we have the open research question of \textit{transforming generated binary images to Building Information Models} that we initially wanted as results of the workflow in Fig.\ \ref{fig:ideal_workflow}.
+There is also the open research question of \textit{transforming generated binary images to Building Information Models}, which we identified as the ideal result of generative workflows in Fig.\ \ref{fig:ideal_workflow}.
 The benefit of our semantic encoding is that our strategies of Simplify, Encode, and Contrast also create cleaner images for BIM restoration approaches like \cite{pizarro2022automatic}.